 The course enjoys a hilly start on the local roads before heading for Carradale Bay and then forest roads, finally returning to the village across fields to Shore Road and back to the Harbour.
 The event is held annually and so come along and have a go at the event.

-This 100-mile (161 km) walk from Tarbert in the North to Machrihanish in the South, is one of Scotland’s long-distance routes and meanders down the Kintyre peninsula, connecting villages and showing off the landscape at its very best.
+This 100 mile (161 km) walk from Tarbert in the North to Machrihanish in the South, is one of Scotland’s newest long-distance routes and meanders down the Kintyre peninsula, connecting villages and showing off the landscape at its very best.

-Along the Kintyre Way you will discover hidden coves, deserted beaches, woods & forests, castles & fishing villages and an abundance of wildlife.
-The seven graded & way-marked sections offer a variety of walking terrain from serious hiking to gentle rambles.
+Along the Kintyre Way you will discover hidden coves, deserted beaches, woods and forests, castles and fishing villages, and an abundance of wildlife.
+The seven graded and way-marked sections offer a variety of walking terrain from serious hiking to gentle rambles.

 A large section of the route goes through East Kintyre via Deucharan Hill, Carradale, Torrisdale and then Saddell as it heads to Lussa Loch.